ppraneth/JobAlignAI/README.md

 **AI-powered Resume and Job Description Matcher using NLP.**

-JobAlignAI use natural language processing to intelligently match candidate resumes with job descriptions, providing a similarity score and insights based on textual relevance.
+JobAlignAI uses natural language processing to intelligently match candidate resumes with job descriptions, providing a similarity score and insights based on textual relevance.

 ---